 Finally, it is absolutely essential that all of these trademark registration renewal documents be prepared correctly so as to ensure that the validity of your trademark registration is not jeopardized by mistakes or errors you may inadvertently make in the completion of the required forms.

-If you have any questions about how to keep your United States trademark registration from being canceled, or need the assistance of an experienced US trademark attorney to prepare and submit the proper trademark registration renewal documents, please do not hesitate to give me a call at (314) 749-4059, send me a message (email@example.com), or use the contact form you’ll find on this page.
+If you have any questions about how to keep your trademark registration from being canceled, or need the assistance of an experienced US trademark attorney to prepare and submit the proper trademark registration renewal documents, please do not hesitate to give me a call at (314) 749-4059, send me a message (firstname.lastname@example.org), or use my contact form.
 I look forward to hearing from you soon.